LLebronC/M5-mcv/README.md

 We use transfer learning using VGG16 from the TT100K dataset to the BelgiumTSC dataset.

 - train VGG16 in the BelgiumTSC from scratch

 ![VGG16 Scratch plot](figures/plotVGG16_BTS_scratch.png?raw=true "VGG16 BelgiumTSC Scratch Experiment")

+- train VGG16 in the BelgiumTSC with pretrain weights

 ![VGG16 Pretrain plot](figures/plotVGG16_BTS_pretrain.png?raw=true "VGG16 BelgiumTSC Pretrain Experiment")

 ### Analysing data augmentation

 ### Practical differences between Adam and RMSProp